adobe/buildrunner/README.rst

 Standard Docker Builds (the ``build`` step attribute)
 =====================================================

-BuildRunner allows you to build a Docker image using a standard Dockerfile.
+Buildrunner allows you to build a Docker image using a standard Dockerfile.
 This is done using the top-level 'build' attribute in a step configuration.
 The value of the 'build' attribute can either be a single string value indicating the directory to use for the Docker build context (the directory containing the